Tuesday, December 10, 2013

 I remember her arms around me.

-I remember telling them I hadn’t heard anything.
+I remember telling them I hadn’t heard from you.

-I remember imagining the blood and glass and snow.
+I remember imagining the blood and glass and snow and sirens.

 I remember the big, fluffy flakes that seemed too beautiful for this night.